chloeloveall/pizza-parlor/README.md

 # _Pizza Parlor: Cut My Life into Pizzas_

-#### _A web application that allows a user to order a pizza and choose toppings, choose a size, and see the final cost_
+#### _Epicodus Week 4 Project: A web application that allows a user to order a pizza and choose toppings, choose a size, and see the final cost_

 #### By _**Chloe Loveall**_